The 12 Apostles are the most famous site along the Great Ocean Road; however, you might be surprised to learn there aren’t 12 of them!

 History of the 12 Apostles

 The 12 Apostles were formed over a period of 20 million years.
-Coastal winds and waves eroded the cliff face of the mainland and eventually completely separated the stacks from the mainland.
+Coastal winds and waves eroded the cliff face at the mainland and eventually completely separated the stacks from the mainland.

 When first separated from the mainland the stacks formed island bridges.
 However as harsh winds and beach storms battered them the bridges collapsed, leaving the stand alone stacks we see today.